gigirassy/testingapollo/content/services.md

 ### Services

+Services with a heart emoji have Anubis bot protection!
+Please see the privacy section for more info.

 ### Archiving!

 *   [ArchiveBox](https://ab.blitzw.in): A personal instance for me to archive Transformers stuff.

 #### Searching!

-*   [LibreY](https://libre.blitzw.in/): Another "metasearch engine" that gathers results from many different search engines without tracking you.
+*   [LibreY](https://libre.blitzw.in/) 💜: Another "metasearch engine" that gathers results from many different search engines without tracking you.
 Feel free to set either it or SearXNG as your default!
 *   [Whoogle Search](https://wh.blitzw.in): Google frontend.
 Rate-limited too often.